ilbic/devops-labs/aws-terraform-provision/README.md

 I'll use Terraform for the following, within AWS + Cloudflare:

 - Configuring the VPC.
-- Provisioning a small EC2 instance.
+- Provisioning a small EC2 instance (t3.nano + 8gb gp3)
 - Setting up a security group - default deny SSH, which will instead be handled by Tailscale.
 - Configuring a subdomain of judah.sh through Cloudflare with proxying on.